tom-howard/ros/docs/com2009/assignment1/part6.md

 ### PID Control and Line Following {#pid}

-One useful task for a robot to be able to achieve is to follow a line on the floor.
-We can achieve this on our TurtleBot3 using its camera system, and the image processing techniques that have been covered so far in this session.
+Line following is a handy skill for a robot to have!
+We can achieve this on our TurtleBot3 using its camera system and the image processing techniques that have been covered so far in this session.

 COM2009 Lecture 6 introduces a well established algorithm for closed-loop control known as **PID Control**, and this can be used to achieve such line following behaviour.